Foundation Crack Repair

 A concrete block or poured foundation can crack for many reasons, including:

-It is important to have a foundation repair expert look at your foundation walls and determine why the wall cracked, and how it should be repaired.
+It is important to have our foundation repair consultants look at your foundation walls and determine why the wall cracked, and how it should be repaired.

-Many homeowners will have a foundation crack repaired because, when it rains, it leaks and causes damage to items in the basement.
+Many homeowners want foundation cracks repaired because, when it rains, leaks can lead to water damage inside the home, in the crawlspace and basement.
 However, while most foundation wall cracks are normal shrinkage cracks that are non-structural, it is wise to have a foundation expert look BEFORE repairing the cracks.

-Our Project Manager is trained to know whether a crack is a simple shrinkage crack or part of a bigger structural problem in the home.
-He will do a visual inspection of the basement and also the top floors of the house, looking for signs of a structural problem.
-Doors and windows that are hard to open and close is a symptom that a foundation crack may be more than a simple crack that lets water in.
+Our Ram Jack consultants are trained to diagnose simple shrinkage cracks versus cracks that are part of a bigger structural problem in the home.
+Our foundation repair consultant will perform an inspection of your crawlspace or basement, your main level, and also the top floors of the house, looking for signs of a structural problem.
+Sloping floors and window misalignment is a sign that a foundation crack may be more than an aesthetic problem.

 Foundation wall cracks can be repaired in different ways.
-Urethane Grouts can be injected into the crack to stop ground water from leaking in.
-Epoxy can be used not only to stop a leaking crack but also to structurally weld the poured concrete wall back together.
+Polyurethane Grouts can be injected into the crack to stop groundwater from leaking in.
+Epoxy and carbon fiber strips can be used not only to stop a leaking crack but also to add strength back to the wall.